ReeceJones/mood/README.md

     ...
 /?>
 ```
-Within each html file, one `HTTPServerRequest req` and one `HTTPServerResponse res` are passed as parameters, and available for use.
+Within each html file, one `HTTPServerRequest req` and one `HTTPServerResponse res` are pastitlesed as parameters, and available for use.
 Each html file also has the function `output(T...)(T args)`, which writes data to the html document, as `echo` would in PHP.
 You can use this like you would `writeln` in the standard library.
 ### Includes
 The syntax for includes is very simple: